-The take-away is this: WE NEED TO "OWN" OUR OWN LAND.
-We need a place to raise beautiful seedlings, such as The Ramona Branch, in supportive terrain.
-It doesn't want to cower down and play small.
+The take-away is this: We need our own land.
+We need a place to raise our seedlings, both literal and figurative, in supportive terrain.
+Little Shepherds Nature Lab doesn't want to cower down and play small.
 It wants to root deep and become a tall tree.

 Little Shepherds Nature Lab will grow on.
 Stay tuned!

 A child is feeling frustrated, sad, or scared and sometimes we just want a quick fix to stop the behavior.
 Sometimes we’re not thinking, and just reacting.
 And sometimes this leads to yelling, threatening, time outs.
 Oof!
 It’s a tough one when everyone feels a bit (or a lot) out of control.

 When children are having meltdowns or tantrums they are trying to:

 1. Express their needs

 2. Communicate their feelings through actions, sounds, and often lack the words to share their feelings